BGmi/BGmi/README.rst

 ===================

 BGmi use `DPlayer <https://github.com/DIYgod/DPlayer>`_ to play bangumi.

 First, setup nginx to access bangumi files.
-Second, switch one danmaku backend at `DPlayer#related-projects <https://github.com/DIYgod/DPlayer#related-projects>`_.
+Second, choose one danmaku backend at `DPlayer#related-projects <https://github.com/DIYgod/DPlayer#related-projects>`_.

 Use `bgmi config` to setup the url of danmaku api.

 .. code-block:: bash